[R.O. 2007 §600.010; CC 1978 §600.010; Ord. No. 237 §2, 11-7-1961]

 If the applicant is a partnership or corporation, the name, place of residence and mailing address for each partner or member of the Board of Directors;

 Name, place of residence and mailing address of the managing officer who shall be responsible for the day-to-day operation of the establishment;

 Dates and places of all revocation of liquor licenses and all convictions of any law applicable to the manufacture or sale of intoxicating liquor, if any;

 Signature of applicant;

-Such other information as required by the state of Missouri or required by the City clerk for the purpose of proper administration.
+Such other information as required by the Sate of Missouri or required by the City Clerk for the purpose of proper administration.

-At the time of filing application for a license under the provisions of this Chapter, the applicant shall place in the hands of the City Clerk the amount of license fee for the license applied for, either in cash, or bank draft, money order, certified check or cashier's check, made payable to the City or the City Collector.
-No license shall be granted by the City Council unless such deposit of the license fee has been made.
+At the time of filing application for a license under the provisions of this Chapter, the applicant shall place in the hands of the City Clerk the amount of license fee for the license applied for, either in cash, or bank draft, money order, certified check or cashier's check, made payable to the City.
+No license shall be granted unless such deposit of the license fee has been made.
 If the license is not granted, the amount of license fee shall be refunded to the applicant.
-If the license is granted, such amount deposited with the application shall be turned over to the City Collector whose receipt therefor shall be given to the applicant, together with the license issued.
+If the license is granted, such amount deposited with the application shall be turned over to the Director of Finance whose receipt therefor shall be given to the applicant, together with the license issued.

-No license applied for pursuant to this Chapter shall be granted unless and until a majority of the members elected to the City Council shall vote in favor thereof.
-Upon a vote granting the license applied for, the City Clerk shall issue such license, which shall describe the kind of license; the license fee, the premises on which sale is to be made, the name of the license holder, the date of issuance and period of time for which such license is granted.
+Each license granted shall describe the kind of license, the license fee, the premises on which sale is to be made, the name of the license holder, the date of issuance and period of time for which such license is granted.